Planned Giving

 1. Gift by Will - Make a Gift that Costs Nothing Now

-• Through various types of bequests to Our Lady of Tepeyac High School, you may secure a charitable estate-tax deduction for the value of the gift.
-Best of all, you will know that your generosity will support our mission for years to come.
+• By making various types of bequests to Our Lady of Tepeyac High School, you can obtain a charitable estate-tax deduction for the gift's value, ensuring your generosity supports our mission for years to come.

-• You may prefer to state in your will or trust a sum of money or a percentage of your estate that you wish to give to Our Lady of Tepeyac High School.
+• You can specify a sum of money or a percentage of your estate to donate to Our Lady of Tepeyac High School in your will or trust.

-• Whatever form of bequest you choose, it is not subject to federal estate taxes and so significantly reduces the tax burden of an estate.
-The value of the bequest may be deducted when the taxable estate is determined, and there is no limit to the deduction.
+• Regardless of the bequest type you choose, it is exempt from federal estate taxes, reducing the estate's tax burden.
+The bequest's value can be deducted from the taxable estate with no limit on the deduction.

 2. Gift That Protects Your Assets - Lead trusts allow you to benefit Our Lady of Tepeyac High School now, then your heirs.